cvansteenburg/odmantic/docs/engine.md

     ```

 !!! danger "Update data used with the copy"
-    The data updated by the copy method is not validated: you should **absolutely**
+    The data updated by the `Model.copy` method is not validated: you should be sure you
-    trust this data.
+    **absolutely** trust the data before using the `Model.copy` method.